ERP Software Pricing Guide: Anatomy of a Software Quote

 Ongoing Maintenance

-Finally, you will need to estimate ongoing expenses for the continued maintenance of your software.
+Finally, you will need to estimate ongoing expenses for the continued maintenance of your ERP solution.
 Will you have additional costs for consultants or IT going forward?
 What about updates or bug fixes?
 Make sure that you factor in these important costs when building a software quote.

 read more